The Netherlands has a number of rail tracks that cross international borders into either Germany or Belgium.

 From the eastern Dutch city of Enschede runs an hourly DB (German Rail) service to Münster Hbf, a journey which takes around 1 hour 12 minutes.
 The border stations are Glanerbrug (NL) and Gronau (DE).
 There is also an hourly DB service between Enschede and Dortmund (2 hour trip).

 There is an hourly rail service run by Keolis-Eurobahn between the eastern Dutch city of Hengelo and Bielefeld Hbf in Germany, a 145km journey which takes 2 hours 14 minutes in total.
 The train stops at Oldenzaal (Dutch border side) and Bad Bentheim (German border town, after 18 minutes).
 It continues as a stopping service to Bielefeld and includes stops at Rheine, Osnabrück Hbf and Bünde.

 The Bad Bentheim border is also used by the Amsterdam-Berlin Intercity (IC) 5-6x daily service.
 For further info see our guide international trains to/from Amsterdam

 9. Groningen-Weener border

 Groningen is a major city in the north-east of the Netherlands.
 From there you can take an hourly Arriva stop train service to the German border town of Weener (Ostfriesland).
-The trip takes about 1 hour and the Dutch border stop is Bad Nieuweschans.
+The trip takes just under 1 hour and the Dutch border stop is Bad Nieuweschans.